Org Strategy

 Step 5: Calculate Total Cost of Ownership

 Model the cost of single-org (higher edition, more storage) vs. multi-org (multiple licenses, integration development, operational overhead).
-Multi-org costs are almost always higher than they appear.
+Multi-org costs are almost always higher than the initial estimate.

 Step 6: Document and Defend